pondermatic/kb-support/readme.txt

 * Service Level Tracking
 	* Enable SLA tracking within Tickets -> Settings -> Service Levels
 	* Define your target response and resolution times
-	* The ticket edit screen will display the status of the SLA for each newly created ticket
+	* The ticket edit screen will display the status of the SLA for each newly created ticket.
+Green is good, amber if SLA is nearing expiry, red if expired

 **Tweaks**